metacpan/metacpan-cpan-extracted/distros/H/HTML-SocialMeta/README.md

     A URL to a unique image representing the content of the page

+- image\_alt

+    OPTIONAL - A text description of the image, for use by vision-impaired users

 - url

     OPTIONAL OPENGRAPH - allows you to specify an alternative url link you want the reader to be redirected

 - player